Slowly rotating Tolman VII solution: Numerical results for slowly rotating T-VII spheres

 \subsection{Spherical deformations: $l=0$ sector}

-The surface value of the deformation parameter $\xi_{0}/R$~\eref{defxi0}, as a function of the tenuity $\beta$, is plotted in~\fref{fig:xi0}.
-We observe that $\xi_{0}$ is not monotonic; instead, as $\beta$ decreases $\xi_{0}$ increases reaching a local maximum at $\beta\simeq 3.7$, and then it decreases approaching zero as $\beta\to\stab$.
-Similar behaviour was found for homogeneous stars in slow rotation, but the maximum there appears at $\beta\sim 3.3$ \cite{Chandra:1974}.
+In~\fref{fig:xi0} we plot the surface value of the deformation parameter $\xi_{0}/R$~\eref{defxi0}, as a function of $R/\Rs$, for the T-VII solution (solid black curve).
+We also include results for CD configurations (dotted blue curve), which are in very good agreement with those reported by \cite{Chandra:1974}.
+For the T-VII spheres, we observe that $\xi_{0}$ is not monotonic; instead, as $\beta$ decreases $\xi_{0}$ increases reaching a local maximum at $\beta\simeq 3.65$, and then it decreases approaching zero as $\beta\to\stab$.
+For CD configurations we observe a similar behaviour, although the corresponding maximum of $\xi_{0}/R$ appears at $\beta\sim 3.27$.

-The fractional change of mass $\Delta M\equiv\delta M/M$, as given by~\eref{h0RV}, is shown in~\fref{fig:deltaM} as a function of the tenuity $R/\Rs$.
+The fractional change of mass $\delta M/M$, as given by~\eref{h0RV}, is shown in~\fref{fig:deltaM} as a function of $R/\Rs$ for the T-VII solution (solid black curve) and the uniform density configurations (dotted blue curve).
+First of all, we confirmed the results for homogeneous masses reported by \cite{Reina:2015jia}.
 It is worthwhile to recall that in the T-VII solution, the energy density vanishes at the surface, thus the last term on the right-hand side of~\eref{h0RV} does not contribute to $\delta M$.
-We observe that $\Delta M$ is not monotonic, instead, it grows as $\beta$ decreases reaching a maximum at $\beta\sim 3.19$, and then it decreases as $\beta\to\stab$.
-Similar behaviour was also found for constant density stars, where the maximum of the function $\Delta M$ was found at $\beta\sim 2.8$ \cite{Reina:2015jia}.
+We observe that $\delta M/M$ is not monotonic, instead, it grows as $\beta$ decreases reaching a maximum at $\beta\sim 3.18$, and then it decreases as $\beta\to\stab$.
+For constant density stars we observe that the function $\delta M/M$ shows a similar behaviour, although the maximum there appears at $\beta\sim 2.81$.